SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | ------------------ | --------- |
 | `responseInterval` | No        |

-Example structure in device managed object using the inventory API:
+Example JSON structure of a managed object accessible thorugh the inventory API endpoints:

 ```json5
 "c8y_RequiredAvailability": {